Room Nomenclature

 Plato described the mythical island realm of Atlantis as a political parable: an ideal state that perished due to earthquakes and floods.
 Whether Atlantis, if it ever existed, had a library, is something we will never know ...

-Jerusalem (formerly Group Study Room)
+Jerusalem (Group Study Room)

 The National Library of Israel in Jerusalem was established almost simultaneously with the founding of the State of Israel in 1948.
 It collects literature related to Judaism and preserves the memory of Jewish German culture that has been dispersed and destroyed by Nazi persecution.